EstherDzifa205/Retail-and-Customer-Sales-Analysis/README.md

 # 5. Key Insights
-* Electronics dominate* sales, (34.41%).
+* Electronics dominate sales, (34.41%).
-* Young Adult Customer group* bring the most revenue, churning 189.69K.
+* Young Adult Customer group bring the most revenue, churning 189.69K.
-* Sales are * *seasonal*, peaking in May across both revenue and quantity.
+* Sales are seasonal, peaking in May across both revenue and quantity.

 # 6. Recommendations
-*  Expand Electronics to include smart phones, tablets, smart watches, game consoles, etc.* to sustain revenue growth.
+*  Expand Electronics to include smart phones, tablets, smart watches, game consoles, etc. to sustain revenue growth.
-*  Target female dominated demographics* with tailored marketing campaigns to generate more revenue from the female customers since          they contribute a high margin of sales.
+*  Target female dominated demographics with tailored marketing campaigns to generate more revenue from the female customers since          they contribute a high margin of sales.
-*  Improve customer diversity* by broadening your offerings to appeal to different customers, age groups and lifestyles.
+*  Improve customer diversity by broadening your offerings to appeal to different customers, age groups and lifestyles.

 # 7. Conclusion
-This project shows how structured analysis of * *Sales, Product, and Customer data* using
-* *Excel* can generate clear business insights.
+This project shows how structured analysis of Sales, Product, and Customer data using Excel can generate clear business insights.
-It demonstrates * *end-to-end analytics workflow.*
+It demonstrates end-to-end analytics workflow.

 # 8. Tool; Excel & Tech Flow
 * *Data Cleaning*